 Can I make these cinnamon rolls ahead of time?

-Yes!
-Transfer leftovers to an airtight container, and keep them stored at room temperature for up to three days or in the fridge for five days.
-Or, freeze your baked cinnamon rolls for up to two to three months.
+You can also freeze your baked cinnamon rolls for up to two to three months.
 To eat, let them thaw in the fridge overnight, and just warm them up in the slow cooker, microwave, or oven.
-They’ll taste good as new!
+They’ll taste as good as new!

 How do I know when the cinnamon rolls are done?